lyellread/cs381/notes/quiz2.md

 - can also replace internal nodes with rulenames

 ### Abstract vs Concrete Syntax
+#### Concrete Syntax
 - concrete syntax is the set of all sentences or strings that can be developed from a grammar.
+- it is more verbose, and more readable
+- contains extra keywords and symbols to help parsing

+#### Abstract Syntax
 - abstract view is the set of all syntax trees that a grammar can produce
+- more concise
+- represents essential language structure
+- basis for analysis and transformations

 ### Abstract Syntax
+- abstract syntax tree is synonimous with the value of a haskell data type.
 - some syntax trees can be reduced, by removing redundant rules, for example a rule where there is only one possible expansion that has start and end that are in the graph, the intermediate node with rule Rn does not need to be present
 - can be represented linearly, in text, where:
 ```